aBMania/rxjs-lecture/README.md

 ## Sommaire

-* Présentation RxJS, contexte, utilité, pourquoi
+* RxJS intro, context
 * Observable
-    * Représentation (marbles)
-    * Définition
+    * Definition
         * Next
         * Error
         * Complete
-    * Ecouter observable
+    * Listen to an Observable
-    * Créer un Observable
+    * Create an Observable
         * new Observable();
         * from
         * of